thnee/blotter/content/articles/cloud-network-design.md

-## Design goals
+## Design overview

-Generally, the goals we want to strive for is to:
+- Pick a private network range with as much space as possible, so that would be the `10.0.0.0/8` range.
-Pick a private network range with as much space as possible, so that would be the `10.0.0.0/8` range.
+- Divide that range fairly evenly based on the organizational needs.
-And divide that range fairly evenly based on the organizational needs.
+- Maintain a good level of symmetry in the design, so that it's easy to understand, and easy to automate with tools like Terraform.

 We also want to avoid overlap as much as possible, in order to ensure interoperability.
 If you know that product / environment X never needs to talk to product / environment Y, then technically you could use the same VPC+subnet ranges in both.

-But it really is best to have a separate range for every VPC anyway, that way you know that you always have the ability to peer any environment with any other environment if the need arises.
+But it really is best to have a separate range for every VPC anyway, then you know that you always have the ability to peer any environment with any other environment if the need arises.
-And if the network design is done correctly from the start, there is plenty of space to do so.
+And if the network design is done correctly from the start, there is plenty of space to do so, unless your organization is absolutely gigantic.

 A major difference between cloud networks and traditional datacenter networks is how the firewall is implemented.
-In a traditional datacenter, the firewall is typically a big central machine that all traffic flows through.
+In a traditional datacenter, the firewall is typically a big central machine that all traffic goes through.
 But in a cloud network, there is no big central machine, instead firewall rules (and network access control lists) are applied directly on each individual machine instance.